schuderer/mllaunchpad/README.rst

 REST API.
 It also offers lightweight model life cycle management functionality.

-What this means is that it creates a separation between machine learning models and their environment.
+It creates a separation between machine learning models and their environment.
 This way, you can run your model with different data sources and on different environments, by just swapping out the configuration, no code changes required.
 ML Launchpad makes your